lukebemishprojects/Immaculate/README.md

 ## Steps

 Steps implement `FormattingStep` and define a `FileFormatter`, which is a reusable tool to format files during a workflow execution.
-Steps are added by name and type:
+Steps are added by name and type.

 ```gradle
 step("stepName", StepType.class) {